KaufmanDeveloper/labyrinth-game/Story/Path 1/Path 1.md

 Grant: The machines here?

-Jem: Yah scholar dude.
+Jem: Yah, scholar dude.

 Grant: I have no clue.
-I don't think most of the machinery my dad studied they couldn't figure out what it was supposed to be used for.
-It was the simpler ones they were able to understand, like ones that massage your back or whatever.
+With most of the machinery my dad studied they couldn't figure out what it was supposed to be used for.
+It was the simpler ones they were able to understand, like ones that massage your back or things like that.

 Jem: What about magic relics like my staff?
 How did they figure out how they work?

 Grant: By accident I'd guess.
 I mean, most people can't use those.
 You're lucky.

 Jem: Neptune blessed me.

-Grant: Praise the Heavens.
+Praise the Heavens.

+Grant: Yah.

+Jem: Why do you think they painted so much plants and scenery on the walls?

+Grant: I was wondering about that myself.

+Jem: Do you think if you spent a lot of time underground it would make you crazy?

+Grant: Hm.

+Jem: I wonder if the walls were painted after the initial construction of this place.

+Grant: Why?
+I'd think they'd just want to make sure the place looked nice when they built it.

+Jem: The plants look off.
+Look, there's petals where there shouldn't be on this weed looking thing.

+Grant: Oh you're right.

+Jem: They're painted so strangely that I think a lot of time passed before these were put on the walls.
+I get the feeling they were painted out of a desperation to see something green.

+Doctor Ben: They were memories I think but not so clear!
+Ha ha!

+Grant: Gaaah, where did you come from!?

+Doctor Ben: I have two fun machines.
+Whose birthday is it?

+Grant: Uh, not mine.

+Doctor Ben: Ok, you get to choose then!
+What was your name?

-Jem:
+Jem: Jem.

+Doctor Ben: I have a machine for my kids and a machine for my friends.
+Which one do you want to see?

+Narrator: I wish Doctor Ben was clearer with the things he was saying.
+I had no idea how to answer, but I had to make a decision...

+*choose Machine for my Kids or Machine for my Friends*